guillemc/yii2starter/README.md

 ### Apply migration

 Run `./yii migrate` from the console.
-This will create the administrators table, and the root administration user `admin` with password `admin`.
+This will create the administrators table (with the root administration user `admin` with password `admin`) and the users table.

 ### Application URLs